 Another case illustrates that filing with the EEOC before making a Title II claim is not mandatory.

 “An analysis of Title II regulations further makes clear that, while resort to administrative remedies is optional, it is not required.
 See King v.
 Clarke County, No. CA 12-0312-CG-C, 2012 U.S. Dist.
 LEXIS 153578, at *21-22 (S.D.
 Ala.
 Sep.
 27, 2012)

 TAMPA AGE DISCRIMINATION LAWYERS UNDERSTAND THESE COMPLEX CASES

 Proving age discrimination is complicated.
 Employers have substantial latitude in hiring and firing, and the decision about a particular worker or applicant may have nothing to do with the person’s age.
 Our age discrimination attorneys in Tampa are skilled at identifying patterns and actions that point to discriminatory treatment of older workers, or pointing out discrepancies such as superior qualifications of the rejected applicant or hiring of a younger candidate who lacks the requisite credentials or experience.

 We represent clients in claims through the Equal Employment Opportunity Commission (EEOC) or the Florida Human Rights Commission and in ensuing lawsuits in state or federal courts when we cannot reach a satisfactory resolution at the administrative level.
 Reparations for age discrimination could include back pay and/or front pay, reinstatement and/or advancement, or compensatory damages for lost earnings and the emotional distress from a failure to hire on the basis of age.

-For more information or to schedule an appointment with an experienced employment litigation attorney at the Feldman Legal Group, please contact one of our offices in Tampa or Atlanta, Georgia.
+For more information or to schedule an appointment with an experienced Tampa age discrimination lawyer at the Feldman Legal Group, please contact one of our offices.
 We are prepared to review your case and offer free assessments.